murb/geoboundspicker/README.md

-# Georange picker
+# Geobounds picker

 The basic outline of this georange picker has been based on the [bootstrap-daterangepicker](https://github.com/dangrossman/bootstrap-daterangepicker) by [Dan Grossman](https://github.com/dangrossman).
-I'm publishing this, but this is seriously work in progress and **unfinished**.
+I'm publishing this, but it still lacks configuration options.

+## TODO

+* Support different projections
+* Make map settings more configurable

 ## License